 How do we make a better government?

-Actually replacing the US government is a monumental, seemingly impossible task and the plan for how to do it will need to adapt as this movement grows and more minds contribute.
-At the present moment, the plan has two steps.
-The first step is educational in nature, lasts a single day, and is intended to bring the American People up to speed on various debates and aspects of next-generation governance.
+The first step is educational in nature, it lasts a single day, and it gets the American People up to speed on various debates and aspects of next-generation governance.
 The second step is designed to divide into various groups according to what they know or care about the most.
-The goal of this second step is to create a series of plans which will guide the development of our government and the deployment of public infrastructure.
-This two-step proposal should not only design a great government, it should also generate public support and acceptance of that government because citizens have the opportunity to directly influence its structure.
-Giving citizens the opportunity to influence and help organize their own government is an immensely attractive idea if executed correctly, especially when contrasted with the near-zero influence the average American wields in our present system.
+The main goal of this second step is to create a series of plans which will guide the development of our government and the deployment of public infrastructure.
+These plans, one, three, five and twenty-five years long.
+This dissemination of citizens into department specific livestreams would bring enormous amounts of intelligence to bear on impossibly difficult problems.
+We would not only be harnessing a few of our nation’s leading authorities, we would be harnessing the far greater collective mental power of a modern superpower.

 "The dogmas of the quiet past are inadequate to the stormy present.
 The occasion is piled high with difficulty, and we must rise with the occasion.
 As our case is new, so we must think anew, and act anew."